axllent/bwlog/README.md

         basic auth password file (must contain a single <user>:<pass>) -s int
-        save to database every X seconds (default 60) -u    update to latest release
+        save to database every X seconds (default 60) -sslcert string
+        Path to SSL certificate (must be used together with sslkey) -sslkey string
+        Path to private SSL key (must be used together with sslcert) -u    update to latest release
   -v    show version number
 ```